compbayes/TVMultiSARMA.jl/README.md

 ## Description

-This package implements Gibbs sampling for Bayesian inference in time-varying multi-seasonal ARMA (TV-Multi-SARMA) models using the sequential Monte Carlo (SMC) samplers in [SMCsamplers.jl](https://github.com/mattiasvillani/SMCsamplers.jl) and the Gibbs sampling for dynamic global-local shrinkage priors in [DynamicGlobalLocalShrinkage.jl](https://github.com/mattiasvillani/DynamicGlobalLocalShrinkage.jl).
+This package implements Gibbs sampling for Bayesian inference in time-varying multi-seasonal ARMA (TV-Multi-SARMA) models using the Sequential Monte Carlo (SMC) samplers in [SMCsamplers.jl](https://github.com/mattiasvillani/SMCsamplers.jl) and the Gibbs sampling for dynamic global-local shrinkage priors in [DynamicGlobalLocalShrinkage.jl](https://github.com/mattiasvillani/DynamicGlobalLocalShrinkage.jl).

 ## Installation
 Install from the Julia package manager (via Github) by typing `]` in the Julia REPL: